md97331/CS425-finalProject/README.md

 ## Application
 Our application will have a menu with prompts, each being a table to work with and query.
 We will have both users and administrators.
-Users will be able to search and query while administrators will be able to add and book tickets
+Users will be able to search and query while administrators will be able to modify data.

 ## Menu
 You will be prompted with the following options after logging in